-Carbon is not designed for or intended to be used by Children (where a Child is defined as under the age of 16) and Carbon does not knowingly collect personal information from Children.
-If you notify us that Carbon has received personal information from your Child without your consent we will use reasonable efforts to remove that information from Carbon.
+Our products and services are not designed for or intended to be used by Children (where a Child is defined as under the age of 16) and we do not knowingly collect personal information from Children.
+If you notify us that we have received personal information from your Child without your consent we will use reasonable efforts to remove that information from our Platform.

 10. Data Retention Period

-We retain any data collected for the purpose of personalised advertising for up to 90 days from the date of the last user interaction.
+We retain the data collected for our products and services for the purpose of personalised advertising for up to 90 days from the date of the last user interaction.
 Aggregated or de-identified data is used for reporting and analysis, and may be retained for up to two years.